rit-igm-web/IGME-340-Shared/exercises/dart-01.md

         iAmVar = "I am String now";
         print(iAmVar);
         ```
         This works fine?
 Why? because we defined `iAmVar` without a type, so Dart converts this to a dynamic.
-However, if you modify the var to initially assign `iAmVar` to an number:

-        ```
-        var iAmVar = 12345;
-        ```

-        You will not be allowed to change it into a String.
-Try that now, try to assign `iAmVar` to a string.
+However, if you modify the var to initially assign `iAmVar` to an number, you will not be allowed to change it into a String.
+Try that now, you will see the above code no longer work.

     2. Now let's try `iAmDynamic`, alter the declaration of our dynamic and give it a number.
 Then try the same code in step 1 and see what happens.